AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

     **Note:** If you want to replace the image of the destination instance, make sure that the original image does not contain any data disk snapshots.

-If the preceding steps are not applicable, see [Migrate your instance within Alibaba Cloud ECS]().
+If the preceding steps are not applicable, see [Migrate data between Alibaba Cloud VMs]().

 ## Can ECS instances in different VPCs communicate with each other?